QuantEcon/lecture-python-intro/in-work/markov_chains.md

 plt.show()
 ```

-This shows an important fact that asymptotic stationarity is about the distribution, but ergodicity is about the sample path.
+This example helps to emphasize the fact that asymptotic stationarity is about the distribution, while ergodicity is about the sample path.

 The proportion of time spent in a state can converge to the stationary distribution with periodic chains.